 Whether it be resting players during an exhaustive stretch of games or even resting players toward the end of the season to increase draft lottery odds – teams around the league have normalized resting players when healthy.

 In the 2022-23 season, Harrison Barnes and Nikola Vucevic were the only two players to start in all 82 games of the regular season.

 This past Wednesday, the board of governors approved stricter resting policy rules.
-These rules will priamarily focus on all-star level players.
+These rules will primarily focus on all-star-level players.
 Most notably, these policy rules include: